 Those three areas are attendance, grades, and behavior.
-If a student can maintain a 97% attendance rate or better for the year; maintain a cumulative 2.67/4.0 g.p.a.or better each semester; not have more than 1 detention (minor infraction), that student will be rewarded with a "ME DAY" the following semester which means they can have a parent request the day and it will not be counted toward an absence and will be excused.
+If a student can maintain a 97% attendance rate or better for the year; maintain a cumulative 2.67/4.0 G.P.A. or better each semester; not have more than 1 detention (minor infraction), that student will be rewarded with a "ME DAY" the following semester which means they can have a parent request the day and it will not be counted toward an absence and will be excused.
+All "ME DAY's" must be used no later than one week prior to final exams.
+An unexcused absence or suspension (of any type) will eliminate the student from the "ME DAY" opportunity.

-Seniors in their second semester will remain on the semester exam policy making them exempt from exams if they have one excused absence or an "A" average in each class.
-An unexcused absence will eliminate the senior from the incentive.
+In addition, all students in grades 9-12 will remain on the semester exam policy making them exempt from exams if they have one excused absence or an "A" average in each class.
+This exemption is a calculated per semester and per class, and an unexcused absence or suspension (of any type) will eliminate the student from the final exam incentive.